Skip to Content

 WCIRB Connect® is a powerful tool that provides online access to information and data for insurers, agents and brokers, and other authorized users.
 Read More >

 Campground operations are assigned to Classification 9015(1), Building Operation, which is part of the Property Management/Operation Industry Group.
-Overnight camps with organized activities, including but not limited to children’s overnight summer camps, are assigned to Classification 9048(1), Camps.
+Overnight camps with organized activities, including but not limited to children’s overnight summer camps, are assigned to Classification 9048(1), Camps or Retreat Facilities.
 Read More >

 Before submitting an online ownership form to report a change in ownership, submitters should obtain the following information from the policyholder.
 Read More >